dbosk/miuntex/README.md

 DOCUMENTATION
 -------------------------------------------------------------------------------

-Currently, most packages and classes are ``documented'' using examples.
-The only documented package is miunmisc.
-You can read its documentation as all other TeX documentation, i.e. by issuing the command ``texdoc miunmisc'' (if using TeX Live).
+Currently, most packages and classes are "documented" using examples.
+The only documented package is ``miunmisc``.
+You can read its documentation as all other TeX documentation, i.e. by issuing the command ``texdoc miunmisc`` (if using TeX Live).
 This kind of documentation is slowly on its way for the rest of the packages as well.